IMIO/server.dmsmail/docs/source/pipeline.rst

 The 'collective.contact.importexport' product (using transmogrifier) proposes:
-    * a pipeline stored in the plone registry and writed on buildout root (as 'pipeline.cfg') at each registry modification
+    * a pipeline stored in the plone registry and writed on buildout root (as 'pipeline.cfg') at each registry modification.
+    * a registry record to store emails to which a report is send on exception or when finished.
     * a script named 'execute_pipeline.py' than can be run.

 The server.dmsmail Makefile contains a section named 'pipeline' to run this